OVERALL NEED FROM THE NEW MEXICO DEPARTMENT OF HEALTH

 *Literacy and Related Statistics for New Mexico Counties: Based on census data and literacy estimates from The State of Literacy in America (National Institute for Literacy, 1998).

-- 43 percent of adults with the lowest literacy rates in the United States live in poverty.
+- Forty-three percent of adults with the lowest literacy rates in the United States live in poverty.

 - Adult low literacy can be connected to almost every socio-economic issue in the United States:

-- More than 65 percent of all state and federal corrections inmates can be classified as low literate.
+- Seventy-five percent of all state prison inmates did not complete high school or can be classified as low literate.